Phase transitions and spin-state of iron in FeO at the conditions of Earth's deep interior

-We emphasize that, in contrast to conclusions reached from previous calculations, the insulator-metal transition does not overlap with the high- to low-spin transition of iron.
-Instead, the spin and metallization transitions appear to be decoupled, and our calculations reveal the existence of a novel high-spin (paramagnetic) metallic state over the $\sim$40-150 GPa pressure range at temperatures between 1500 and 4000 K, with transition to the low-spin state at conditions close to those of the core-mantle boundary (Fig.~\ref{fig:phase_diagram}).
-The spin-state transition in the metallic B1 phase has a positive $P$-$T$ slope, and is accompanied by a collapse in unit-cell volume and increase in bulk modulus of up to 9\% and $\sim$48\%, respectively, at about 110 GPa and 2500 K. These values for property changes are upper bounds, because we neglect intermediate phase transitions in calculating the equation of state of FeO.
-It is also likely that the spin transition is spread out over a finite pressure range -- hence depth interval -- in Earth's mantle, despite the sizeable change of properties involved.
-The B1 structure remains stable at the high temperatures of Earth's mantle and outer core, and the high-spin metallic form of this structure is predicted to be stable near core-mantle boundary conditions (Fig.~\ref{fig:phase_diagram}).
+Our results show that at high temperatures the Mott IMT does not overlap with the HS-LS transition of iron.
+Instead, the spin and metallization transitions appear to be decoupled, and our calculations reveal the existence of a novel Fe HS metallic phase over the $\sim$40-150 GPa pressure range at temperatures between 1500 and 4000 K, with transition to the LS state at conditions near to those of the core-mantle boundary (Fig.~\ref{fig:phase_diagram}).
+The spin-state transition in the metallic B1 phase has a positive $P$-$T$ slope.
+While the B1 LS phase has a considerably smaller unit-cell volume and hence larger bulk modulus, by $\sim$ 9\% and 48\%, respectively, at about 110 GPa and 2500 K, we expect a broad phase boundary at the HS-LS B1 phase transition at high pressure and temperature conditions.
+It is also likely that the spin transition is spread out over a finite pressure range -- hence depth interval -- in Earth's mantle, despite the sizable change of properties involved.
+The B1 structure remains stable at the high temperatures of Earth's mantle and outer core, and the high-spin metallic form of this structure is proposed to be stable near core-mantle boundary conditions (Fig.~\ref{fig:phase_diagram}).

-Below 1500 K, the non-metallic, high-spin B1 phase transforms to the inverse B8 (iB8, anti-NiAs) structure above $\sim$62 GPa (Fig.~\ref{fig:phase_diagram}).
-We estimate that its volume collapses by $\sim$10.7\%, with only a slight increase in bulk modulus, from 140 to 143 GPa.
-The iB8 phase is still in a high-spin state (local moment $\sim$3 $\mu_B$ upon compression to $\sim$0.7~$V_0$), but the trigonal prismatic coordination of the iron site causes orbital-selective collapse of the local moments \cite{Medici05}.
-That is, while the Fe $a_{1g}$ states are metallic and show a quasiparticle peak at the Fermi level, a small energy gap remains for the iB8 $e_g$ states pointing between nearest-neighbor oxygens (Fig.~\ref{fig:Spectra}).
+Below 1500 K, the non-metallic, HS B1 phase transforms to the inverse B8 (iB8, anti-NiAs) structure above $\sim$62 GPa (Fig.~\ref{fig:Etot}).
+Our results suggest that the unit-cell volume drops by $\sim$10.7\% (while most likely this change spreads out over a broad pressure range), with only a slight increase in bulk modulus, from 140 to 143 GPa.
+The iB8 phase is still in a HS state (local moment $\sim$3~$\mu_B$ upon compression to $\sim$0.7~$V_0$), but the trigonal prismatic coordination of the iron site causes orbital-selective collapse of the local moments \cite{Medici05}.
+In fact, while the Fe $a_{1g}$ states are metallic and show a quasiparticle peak at the Fermi level, a small energy gap remains for the Fe $e_g$ states (see Fig.~\ref{fig:Spectra}).
+It is seen as a divergence of the imaginary part of the Fe $e_g$ self-energy $\mathrm{Im}\Sigma(\omega_n)$ at the lowest Matsubara frequencies (see the inset of Fig.~\ref{fig:Spectra}).